jstormes/MfgRteCalc/README.md

 would be possible to do a global version.
 For now in the interest of time I will only be approaching this assuming US only business.

-## Stage one, the MySQL distance calculator
+## Stage one, the MariaDb distance calculator

 The acceptance criteria for stage one is that we can create a list of manufacturing plant locations in a table, a list of ship to addresses